-Logo airplane
+Logo

 Deep Trees didn’t grow overnight.
 Somewhere between an old keyboard, a shoebox full of lyrics, and a mild obsession with vintage reverb, the project took root in the daydreams of a misfit.